Soares/simplifience.com/post/reality/understanding.md

 $2 + 3 = 5$ not because that's what the symbols tell you when you torture them. $2 + 3 = 5$ because if you put $&bull;&bull;$ with $&bull;&bull;&bull;$ then you have $&bull;&bull;&bull;&bull;&bull;$.

 When you understand something, it doesn't feel like a memorized set of symbols and formulae and equations.
-When you truly understand something, it feels like the truth.
+When you truly understand something, it feels like the gut-level intuitive truth.